garrandall/popular-music-data/tracks/opportunities--let-s-make-lots-of-money--pet-shop-boys.md

 Let's (Got the brains)
 Make (Got the looks)
-Let's make lots of money (Oohh money)
+Let's make lots of money (Oh money)
 (Let's) You've got the brawn
 (Make) I've got the brains
-Let's make lots of money (Oohh money)
+Let's make lots of money (Oh money)

 I've got the brains (Got the brains)
 You've got the looks (Got the looks)
-Let's make lots of money (Oohh money)
+Let's make lots of money (Oh money)
 Money